davidraviv/gh-clean-branches/README.md

 ## Acknowledgemnts

-Credit goes to @davidraviv for the original form
+Credit goes to @davidraviv for the original fork